-By default, the switch is configured to acquire an IP address configuration from a DHCP or Bootp server.
-To use DHCP/Bootp instead of the manual method described in this chapter, see "DHCP/Bootp Operation" in the Management and Configuration Guide, which is on the Documentation CD-ROM that came with your switch.
+Note By default, the switch is configured to acquire an IP address configuration from a DHCP or Bootp server.
+To use DHCP/Bootp instead of the manual method described in this chapter, see "DHCP/Bootp Operation" in the Management and Configuration Guide, which is available on the ProCurve Web site www.procurve.com.